davidlamt/personal-blog/content/post/personal-thoughts/24-an-hour-early.md

 ## Closing Thoughts

 I hope that I was able to convey the benefits of having a buffer system to you.
-You would be doing yourself and others a tremendous favor by being *seemingly* punctual.
+You would be doing yourself and others a tremendous favor by being punctual.
 Show respect to others and yourself!

 Remember that the additional time you "create" never has to go to waste.
 You can always be productive if you chose.
-The key to being proiductive is to not be like David. 🙂
+The key to being productive is to not be like David. 🙂

 What comes to mind when others are late to a meeting?
-Do you view meeting times / deadlines as set in stone or suggestions?
+Do you view meeting times or deadlines as set in stone or suggestions?